LeToNode/Play2.0-CN-doc/scalaGuide/main/templates/ScalaTemplateUseCases.md

 # Scala templates common use cases

 Templates, being simple functions, can be composed in any way you want.
-Below are a few examples of some common scenarios:
+Below are examples of some common scenarios.

 ## Layout